-An estimate of LocalTapiola Life's market risk distribution on 31 December 2014.
+An estimate of LocalTapiola General's market risk distribution under Solvency II at the end of 2014.

-LocalTapiola Life's market risks
+LocalTapiola General's market risks

-LocalTapiola Life's most significant market risks are the equity risks, interest rate risks and credit risks associated with fixed income investments, as well as real estate investment risks in accordance with figure 14.
+LocalTapiola General's most significant market risks are the equity risks, interest rate risks and credit risks associated with fixed-income investments, as well as real estate investment risks as shown in figure 14.
 Market risks may be realised in the form of lower-than-expected income cash flow or decreased asset values.
 Within the Solvency II framework, market risks are related to technical provisions in market terms and in terms of the capital adequacy requirement in addition to investment assets.
-An estimate of the distribution of LocalTapiola Life's market risk is shown in Figure 15.
+An estimate of the distribution of LocalTapiola General's market risk is shown in figure 15.
 The benefit of diversification is realised as asset values move in different directions, creating a situation in which the total risk of the investment assets is lower than the sum of individual risks.
 The sensitivity of investments and solvency to market changes is described in table 3.